twcook/s3model.github.io/userguide/docs/_sources/ReferenceModel.rst.txt

 Purpose
 -------

-The S3Model Reference Model :ref:`(RM) <RM>` is the foundation of :ref:`validation <validation>`.
+The S3Model `Reference Model (RM) <https://s3model.com/specifications/docs/glossary.html#reference-model-rm>`_ is the foundation of `validation <https://s3model.com/specifications/docs/glossary.html#validation>`_.

 S3Model may be implemented in almost any programming or `data definition language <https://techterms.com/definition/ddl>`_.
 The reference implementation provided here is in `XML Schema <https://www.w3schools.com/xml/schema_intro.asp>`_ 1.0.
-Due to the ubiquitous nature of XML Schema and the compatibility with RDF/XML, we chose XML as the :ref:`canonical serialization <canonical-serialization>` format.
+Due to the ubiquitous nature of XML Schema and the compatibility with RDF/XML, we chose XML as the `canonical serialization <https://s3model.com/specifications/docs/glossary.html#canonical-serialization>`_ format.
 Virtually all programming and data analysis languages can manipulate and validate XML content.
 XML content is easily imported into SQL databases, converted to JSON, or other formats.

 The canonical RDF/XML serialization format can be converted to other RDF formats such as `Turtle <https://www.w3.org/2007/02/turtle/primer/>`_, `JSON-LD <https://json-ld.org/>`_, etc., as required for local operations and usage.
 A host of tools and online resources are available for these conversions.